 it is also amazing in salad dressings or on top of a homemade pizza.
 I also like to add a tablespoon when I make my easy fluffy pizza dough recipe to give it extra flavor.

 If you like to use fresh herbs, you can absolutely use this recipe.
 Just make sure you wash and dry your herbs and use a little bit more than when you use dried herbs.
 Add soft herbs like basil and oregano a little later.
 They will lose their flavor more quickly.

 A mixture of half basil, half oregano, or Herbs de Provance can be a great replacement for Italian seasoning.
 These herbs will also give your recipes the classic Mediterranean flavor you are looking for.

 - Add all the ingredients into a small bowl.

 - Mix well and store in a glass jar.

-- You can store the seasoning in a dark place for more than a year.
+- You can store the seasoning in a dark place for over a year.